sr-bioin/plantWGS_NextFlow/README.md

 is a genome annotation and data management tool designed for second-generation genome projects.
 It is a multi-threaded, parallelized application that can process second-generation datasets of virtually any size.
 It can produce accurate annotations for novel genomes where training-data are limited, of low quality or even non-existent. .
 For more information, please visit the website https://github.com/Yandell-Lab/maker.

 **QUAST**
 is a quality assessment tool for evaluating and comparing genome assemblies by computing various metrics and works both with and without reference genomes.
 It produces many reports, summary tables and plots to help scientists in their research and in their publications.
-For more information, please visit the Quast website.
+For more information, please visit the Quast website https://github.com/ablab/quast.

 **BUSCO**
  (Benchmarking Universal Single-Copy Orthologs) provides measures for quantitative assessment of genome assembly, gene set, and transcriptome completeness based on evolutionarily informed expectations of gene content from near-universal single-copy orthologs, please visit https://busco.ezlab.org/.